 Things are shaking in the realm of emerging low-energy ARM-based servers.
-Today, Hewlett-Packard became the first major server OEM to announce an ARM-based server, and last week, ARM Holdings announced its first 64-bit chip
+Today, Hewlett-Packard became the first major server OEM to announce an ARM-based server, and last week, ARM Holdings announced its first 64-bit chip design.
+But what, if anything, does this mean for mainstream data centers?

 The impetus for ARM-based servers comes from massive social media companies that want to experiment with ways to cut their energy and space consumption.
 The idea is to take advantage of low-energy chips designed for the embedded devices and gang them together by the thousands.
 The resulting scale-out cluster is sometimes referred to as a Fast Array of Wimpy Nodes, or FAWN, and excels at highly parallelized, low-transaction workloads while consuming dramatically less power than conventional Intel x86 systems.